neoave/te/files/README.md

-# Directory for data files of executrix' plugins
+# Directory for data files of te' plugins